-- Draw a curved line on the board and ask the students to say "curved pathway." - Draw a zigzag line on the board and ask the students to say "zigzag pathway."
+- O Draw a straight line on the board and ask the students to say "straight pathway." - O Draw a curved line on the board and ask the students to say "curved pathway." - O Draw a zigzag line on the board and ask the students to say "zigzag pathway."